ampproject/amppackager/deploy/gcloud/README.md

      Ingress".

      Clusters will have "amppackager-cluster".
-     Workloads will have "user spec number of replicas of amppackager-cert-consumer-deployment, amppackager-cert-renewer-pd and amppackager-nfs-server".
+     Workloads will have "amppackager-cert-renewer-pd",
+      "amppackager-nfs-server", and user-specified number of replicas of "amppackager-cert-consumer-deployment".
      Service & Ingress will have "amppackager-nfs-service and amppackager-service".